FilipRuman/FilipRuman/README.md

 <h1 align="center">✋!
-I'm Filip / Fiflak choose what you want </h1>
+I'm Filip / Fiflak
-<p align="center">I'm a passionate programmer / game dev.
-I’ve been doing this for 6 years +
+<p align="center">I'm a passionate programmer, game dev, web dev, graphics programmer.
+<p align="center">I have 6+ years of experience
 <p align="center">I'm working on my dream game ->
  (It's a 2D top down, multiplayer, X4 - simmilar to stellaris / civ and takes some parts of economy form factorio/satisfactory and adds interesting diplomacy between Ai and players ) for last 3+ years and 🙏HOPEFULLY I'll finish it in 2025 🙏